PHPCSStandards/PHPCSExtra/README.md

 2. Since PHP 7.0, nested function calls to `dirname()` can be changed to use the `$levels` parameter.
     Errorcode: `Modernize.FunctionCalls.Dirname.Nested`.

+If a [`php_version` configuration option][php_version-config] has been passed to PHPCS using either `--config-set` or `--runtime-set`, it will be respected by the sniff.
+In effect, this means that the sniff will only report on modernizations which can be applied for the PHP version as configured.

 ### NormalizedArrays